 Registration is completed annually through our online registration platform.
 Required medical forms must be submitted separately to online registration a minimum of 3 weeks prior to your child's start in the program for fall starts.
 All enrollment information must be completed by a legal guardian.
 The enrollment period is open registration throughout the year based on licensed capacity of our program space.
 There will be a registration hold in late August/early September.
-During this time a waitlist will be maintained and families will be contacted if a space becomes available on a first come, first serve basis.
+During this time a waitlist will be maintained and families will be contacted a space becomes available on a first come, first serve basis when a space becomes available.

-To enroll in our Preschool programs children must be 2 years and 8 months by December 31.
+To enroll in our Early Childhood programs children must be 2 years and 8 months by December 31 to enroll in preschool.
 After December 31 children must be 3 years of age to start.
+This applies to all Early Childhood programs; Preschool and Nursery School.

 To enroll in our School Age programs, the child must be entering Kindergarten.
-Programming is available for children through 6th grade.
+Programming is available for children through 6th grade in Cheshire and 8th grade in Southington.